fponticelli/tml/README.md

 This is a monorepo for the Typed Markup Language (TML) ecosystem.

+## Development Workflow

+This project uses pre-commit hooks to ensure code quality.
+The hooks run:

+- Linting
+- Formatting
+- Tests

+These checks run automatically when you commit changes.

 ## Packages

 - [tml-parser](./packages/tml-parser): A parser for the Typed Markup Language